2364c66e322e44d99b0caeee94b8010c/now-ui-kit/README.md

   npx gulp watch
   ```

-This will keep the process running and compile CSS whenever you make changes to your SCSS files.
+This will keep the process running and compile CSS (both minified and non-minified version) whenever you make changes to your SCSS files.

 This guide is designed for users with a newer `npm` environment, leveraging `npx` for ease of use with locally installed packages.